18F/node-sauce-template/README.md

 **Before you start:** You'll need to create a [Sauce Labs] account if you don't have one already.

+## Components
+There are a couple of moving parts in this repository that you should know about before proceding:

+1. The test server in `server.js` is an [Express] app that renders an HTML page with the title, "Hello, world!".
+1. The test suite in `test/selenium.js` is a [Mocha] test script that uses the Selenium [WebDriver] API to test the HTML rendered by our test server in a remote browser.
+1. The [sauceconnect-runner] dependency and `.env.example` template simplify running Selenium tests on *remote* [Sauce Labs] virtual machines against your *local* test server via [Sauce Connect].
+1. The `multitest.js` script reads a list of Selenium-compatible browser configurations from `browsers.json` and runs the test suite against each of them in parallel.
+See [Multi-Browser Tests](#multi-browser-tests) for more info.

 ## Setup
 Clone this repo and install the dependencies via [npm]: